Best iPad for playing Apple Arcade iMore 2021

 - Perhaps overkill for gaming only

-On the day Apple revealed the third-generation iPad Air, it also introduced the first new iPad mini since 2015.
-Weighing just 0.68 pounds, the iPad mini (2019) includes nearly everything you can find on the latest iPad Air, but in a smaller body.
+The current fifth-generation iPad mini was introduced in 2019 and was the first new iPad mini since 2015.
+Weighing just 0.68 pounds, the iPad mini includes nearly everything you can find on the third-generation iPad Air (2019), but in a smaller body.

-The 7.9-inch tablet has the same A12 chip for better performance, a True Tone display, first-generation Apple Pencil support, and also comes in 64GB and 256GB storage capacities.
+The 7.9-inch tablet has the same A12 chip as the standard iPad, a True Tone fully laminated display, first-generation Apple Pencil support.
+It also comes in 64GB and 256GB storage capacities.

 Don't confuse a smaller screen size with spending less, however.
 If you're looking for a 7.9-inch iPad, it's the only game in town.
-Expect to pay around $100 less than the equivalent iPad Air (2019) and $70 more than the iPad (2019).
+Expect to pay around $70 more than the iPad.

 - Easier to carry than other models